AndyITZ1/revnotes/WeeklyNotes/Week5.md

 - TypeScript XML or TSX is used to create the template or the view for React components.
 It looks like HTML when written, but has it owns syntax.
 TSX code is what is injected into the virtual DOM, and then displayed on the browser.
 - For our TSX elements that need to be returned for one component to be displayed, we wrap all the "returned" elements in one element.
 The reason why we do this is that when React tries to create all the TSX elements for a component it expects to only create one element and not multiple at the same level.
 Which can cause a React syntax error to pop up.
 To avoid this error we wrap all TSX elements into one element and this element can be like a div or a React.Fragment.
 - Depending on whether you use a div or React.Fragment, you may add an extra DOM element (div).
+- **Unlike regular HTML, JSX/TSX HTML (really just call it TSX/JSX no need HTML) allows for custom attributes (attributes with whatever name)**
+    - While this is true for the most part.
+We can have "custom attributes" in HTML, but the restriction in HTML is that you have to prefix `data-` before the custom name.

 ### What is a single page application (SPA)?
 - A SPA is web application that fits on a single page in the browser.
 This means that with a single page load the browser will retrieve all the necessary JavaScript/TS, HTML, and CSS code.
 When we **navigate** between pages, the content of the page is changed however this is being without refreshing the whole page.